Planning Your Wedding & Some Tips

 - Reserve wedding and reception locations.
 Where will party get ready and how early can they arrive?

 - Consider hiring a wedding coordinator or ask relatives or good friends to be your Mistress and Master of Ceremonies.
 The roles are the same on the wedding day and it is a big job, so ask people with experience on wedding protocol.
 Older couples are usually best.
 For a big wedding a bride may ask more than one couple.
 After they agree to help, make sure they are in on venue rules, photographer, caterer, florist and all vendors.
 They should also get along with your family and groom's family as they will guide the day along with your photographer.
-Typical duties for M & M are helping with getting ready, keeping all on schedule and making sure original clothing and "stuff" is put into vehicles and not left behind , handing out flowers and pinning on corsages and boutonnieres, keeping drinking down, sending people down aisle, making sure get ready areas are clean and neat, first to arrive at reception area to make sure all is ready, discuss with bartenders about not service under age people, discuss schedule with caterers and make sure all is ready, check table decorations, confer with D.J., check cake, make sure all vendors have what they need, watch crowd for over-served folks and communicate any trouble brewing.
+Typical duties for M & M are helping with getting ready, keeping all on schedule and making sure original clothing and "stuff" is put into vehicles and not left behind, handing out flowers, pinning on corsages and boutonnieres, keeping drinking down, sending people down aisle, making sure get ready areas are clean and neat, first to arrive at reception area to make sure all is ready, discuss with bartenders about not serving under age people, discuss schedule with caterers and make sure all is ready, check table decorations, confer with D.J., check cake, make sure all vendors have what they need, watch crowd for over-served folks and communicate any trouble brewing.
 Not sure we listed everything, but you get the idea.
 These are you "go to" people so you, your mother, and your new mother-in-law can relax and enjoy the day.

 - Make arrangements with the officiator.
 Make clear the kind of ceremony you require.
 Go over their standard ceremony if you can.
 If you are getting married in a church where you do not belong, understand procedures.